 Library and Information Science Salary Data

-According to the statisticians at the BLS, there were more than 140,000 librarians and library media specialists working in the United States during 2019.
+According to the statisticians at the Bureau of Labor Statistics (BLS), there were more than 140,000 librarians and library media specialists working in the United States during 2019.
 The projected growth for the library science profession through the next decade is 5%, which includes the creation of another 7,000+ jobs through 2029.

 The following represents the percentiles of available library sciences salary ranges.